M7Tro/comp2011/labs/lab1/notes.md

 Cool stuff:

-VScode offers a cool feature with "select for compare" and "compare with selected"
+VScode offers a cool feature with "select for compare" and "compare with selected".
+It is convenient because it splits the screen and also highlits the lines with colors if there are differences between files.

 Command suggested for compilation: g++ -std=c++11 lab1.cpp -o lab1